TechDufus/techdufus.github.io/_posts/2021-05-31-testing-teraform-iac-with-pester-unit-tests.md

 tags: [ 'devops', 'tutorial' ]
 ---

 # Welcome back!
-Today I wanted to jot down a new concept I was exposed to recently, testing your terraform infrastructure-as-code using Pester.
+Today I wanted to talk about a new concept I was exposed to recently, testing your terraform infrastructure-as-code using Pester.

 I'm always reminded how excited I am to be in the technology space, because the things there are to learn are pretty awesome.